From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Modes contributing to the Logarithmic Correction

-where $f(r)$ is the lapse function in \eqref{BTZ_metric}.
-This vector field appears as a purely geometric feature, and it is traceless and divergentless\footnote{The modes \eqref{factorize_modes} are complex, and there is no combination of fields that can provide a real mode.
+where $f(r)$ is the lapse function defined in \eqref{BTZ_metric}.
+This vector field appears as a purely geometric feature, and it is traceless and divergence-free\footnote{The modes \eqref{graviton_factorize} are complex, and there is no combination of fields that can provide a real mode.
 However, a Wick rotation $t\to i t$ yields a real field.}.
-This relation between gravitational perturbations and gauge theories has been noticed previously, and it is the motivation of the so-called double field theory \cite{Bern:2010}.
-In the specific case of three dimensional gravity, a similar construction was explored in \cite{Carrillo:2019}, where the $BTZ$ black hole was interpreted as a classical double copy.
-In our case, however, the background metric is already $BTZ$, and the perturbations themselves behave as gauge field around this background.
-We will expand on this point on sec.~\ref{sec:Kerr_Schild}.
+We can also point out that $\Phi^{(n)}(t,r) K_\mu$ is exactly the Schwarzian mode found in appendix \ref{sec:vector} for the vector field.
+This relation between gravitational perturbations and gauge theories has been noticed previously and motivates the so-called double copy theory \cite{Bern:2010}.
+In the specific context of three-dimensional gravity, a similar construction was explored in \cite{Carrillo:2019}, where the BTZ black hole was interpreted as a classical double copy.
+In our case, however, the background metric is already BTZ, and the perturbations themselves behave as gauge fields around this background.
+We will expand on this point in Sec.~\ref{sec:Kerr_Schild}.

+Although the modes in \eqref{graviton_schwarzian_r} are normalizable with respect to the ultralocal measure \eqref{graviton_norm} within the range $1<|n|<3 r_+/(r_+-r_-)$, physical consistency imposes stricter constraints.
+We require the perturbations to preserve the asymptotic structure of the spacetime; that is, the total metric must remain asymptotically AdS$_3$ as $r\to\infty$.
+Consider the asymptotic behavior of the Schwarzian modes,

+where we have defined the exponent $m=|n|(1-(r_-/r_+))$, thus, $0\leq m<3$.
+Comparing this with the background BTZ metric \eqref{BTZ_metric}, where for instance $g_{tt}\propto r^2$, it is evident that we must impose $m<2$.
+Modes with $m\geq2$ would produce perturbations that decay slower than (or are comparable to) the background, thereby modifying the asymptotic AdS$_3$ boundary conditions.
+On the other hand, if $0\leq m<2$, all components remain subleading relative to the background metric.
+Consequently, the spectrum of normalizable modes satisfying physically admissible boundary conditions is restricted to

+It is important to note that these modes generally do not satisfy the standard Brown-Henneaux boundary conditions \cite{BH_bc}, which, in particular, require $h_{t\phi}\sim\mathcal{O}(1)$.
+Since $h_{t\phi}\propto r^m$ with $m\geq0$, these Schwarzian modes do not preserve the conventional conformal symmetry on the boundary (they are only preserved in the extremal case with $m=0$).
+Instead, they satisfy generalized boundary conditions (see, e.g., \cite{Grumiller,CSS_2013}) which allow for dynamical fluctuations of the boundary metric.
+In the holographic picture, this corresponds to turning on a source at the boundary while maintaining the asymptotically AdS$_3$ character of the bulk.